 When verifying server and storage for Exchange Server 2013, a best practice is to simulate the worst case scenario under anticipated peak.
 Based on a number of data sets, peak load is generally twice the average workload throughout the remainder of the work day.
 In order to determine whether the converged infrastructure can handle both normal as well as peak loads, the test plan consisted of running Load Generator tests with peak and normal loads.
 To simulate peak load, the simulation day was set to four hours and test duration was set to eight hours, and to simulate normal load, the simulation day and test duration were both set to eight hours.
-Based on the DAG configuration, one DAG node failure could be tolerated.
-The Loadgen workload was configured to simulate Outlook 2010 Online with Outlook-150 profile.
+The Loadgen workload was configured to simulate Outlook 2007 Online with Outlook-150 profile.
 This profile simulated sending and receiving 150 messages per mailbox per day.

 The performance test plan intended to verify the end-to-end performance of Exchange server 2013 on PowerEdge R730xd with a steady state configuration (DAG with all nodes functional) as well as the failed host configuration (DAG with one failed node).
 Both the configurations were subjected to run under peak and normal loads.
-Three Load Generator instances were used to distribute the generated load across the three DAG nodes.
+Two Load Generator instances were used to distribute the generated load across the two DAG nodes.
 Table 4 briefly describes the test plan for Load Generator tests.